canonical/sphinx-docs-guide/tutorial/set-up-automatic-testing.rst

     multipass:ubuntu-24.04-64:tests/example_tutorial

-Now let's run the spread test for ``example_tutorial``:
+Now let's run the Spread test for ``example_tutorial``:

 .. code-block:: bash

     spread -vv -debug multipass:ubuntu-24.04-64:tests/example_tutorial

+The test can take several minutes to complete.
 The ``-vv -debug`` flags provide useful debugging information as the test runs.

-Validate the spread test results
+Validate the Spread test results
 --------------------------------

-The terminal will output various messages about allocating the Multipass VM, connecting to the VM, sending the spread test to the VM and executing the test.
+The terminal will output various messages about allocating the Multipass VM, connecting to the VM, sending the Spread test to the VM and executing the test.
 If the test is successful, the terminal will output something similar to the following:

 .. terminal::